Management of hypertension: Pregnancy

 Regarding research in hypertension that occurs during pregnancy, it has been recommended that basic research be directed toward increasing understanding of the genetics and pathogenesis of oxidative stress in preeclampsia, and that clinical trials be initiated to assess which interventions are effective in preventing oxidative stress during pregnancy.
 Regarding the management of essential hypertension in women who become pregnant, the recommendation is that clinical trials be initiated to assess the effectiveness of various medication regimens, and their effect on mother and fetus.

 2017 guidelines

 The American Heart Association and the American College of Cardiology issued guidelines on November 13, 2017, based on the findings of the Systolic Blood Pressure Intervention Trial (SPRINT) a large randomized trial published in November 2015 looking at systolic blood pressure targets of 140 and 120 mmHg among persons with at least 130 mmHg systolic blood pressure, increased cardiovascular risk, and no diabetes.
 The lower target was associated with a 0.5% annual absolute decrease in cardiovascular episodes and all-cause mortality (relative risk 0.75), but also an increased rate of serious adverse events.
-The method of blood pressure measurement in SPRINT differed from that used for standard office blood pressure, typically giving a 5–10mmHg lower estimate of blood pressure, and this may need to be taken into account when setting blood pressure targets.
+The method of blood pressure measurement in SPRINT differed from that used for standard office blood pressure, typically giving a 5–10 mmHg lower estimate of blood pressure, and this may need to be taken into account when setting blood pressure targets.